zaneobrien/OBrien_Zane-CSCI-2270-Final-Project/README.md

 Dependencies:
   My program	does not rely on any third-party libraries that	needs	to	be installed.

 System	Requirements:
-My program will run on Windows,	Mac, Linux?
+  My program will run on Windows,	Mac, Linux.
 There	are no additional	system requirements other than the operating	system.

 Group	Members:
   No group members

 Contributors:
   List	the	people	who	were	not	on	the	project	team,	but	may	have contributed comments,	enhancements,	and	bug	fixes.

 Open	issues/bugs
 - The way I had to implement the Bubble sort function seems to be really inefficent.
 - Improve the printHashTable function.
-It is hard to visualize the hashTable
+It is hard to visualize the hashTable the way I did it
 - the bubble sort for years has a bug when there are movies with the same year.